meeDamian/dvorak-programmer/README.md

 Dvorak - Programmer's
 =================

-Currently only Polish version for Mac is available, but I'll gladly accept any PR.
+Currently only Polish (ISO) version for Mac is available, but I'll gladly accept any PR.

 ## Installation